CenturyLinkCloud/PublicKB/Ecosystem Partners/Marketplace Guides/getting-started-with-silverstripe-blueprint.md

 ### Description

 Through the CenturyLink Blueprint integration, SilverStripe provides a click-through solution to install and configure SilverStripe on the Linux platform.
+SilverStripe is the intuitive content management system and flexible framework loved by editors and developers alike.
+Equip your web teams to achieve outstanding results.
+Try the CMS   Developer Tutorials Download SilverStripe CMS for yourself

 For more information, please visit http://www.silverstripe.org